KDAC

-KDAC (1230 AM) is a radio station broadcasting a classic hits format, simulcasting KUKI 1400 AM Ukiah.
-Licensed to Fort Bragg, California, United States.
-The station is currently owned by Bicoastal Media Licenses, LLC.
+KDAC (1230 AM) was a radio station broadcasting a classic hits format as a simulcast of KUKI from Ukiah.
+It was licensed to Fort Bragg, California, United States.
+The station was owned by Bicoastal Media Licenses, LLC.

 History

 KDAC began broadcasting in 1948 on 1230 kHz with 250 watts power (full-time).
 The licensee was Mendocino Coast Broadcasting Company.

+KDAC, along with KUKI in Ukiah, went silent for financial reasons in September 2025.
+The Federal Communications Commission cancelled the KDAC license on September 23, 2026.